Thursday, July 31

 Provocative hip-hop star Jay Electronica has attracted a bit of negative attention after his performance at the 2014 Brooklyn Hip-Hop Festival.
-One would think pulling larger-than-life rapper Jay Z onto the stage to perform with him would be a very positive experience for his fans, but Electronica’s surprise guest did not keep him from needing the defense of the Nation of Islam’s leader, Lewis Farrakhan, once he stepped off the stage.
+One would think pulling larger-than-life rapper Jay Z onto the stage to perform with him would be a very positive experience for his fans, but Electronica’s surprise guest did not keep him from needing the defense of the Nation of Islam’s leader, Louis Farrakhan, once he stepped off the stage.

 Last week, a number of local and international events occurred to mark that it has been more than 100 days since the abduction of the Chibok pupils.

 Edwin Benjamin Ellis Jr., affectionately known to all as “Eddie Ellis,” passed away in the early morning July 24 at his home.
 He was 72 years old.